knuthaug/blog.knuthaugen.no/_posts/2014-09-13-cache-invalidation-explained.md

 After seeing a talk on JavaZone 2014 which touched on cache handling in a very unfulfilling way, I thought I'd take a stab at one of these supposedly hard problems.
 And no, it will not be off-by-one errors.

 There are many ways to do cache invalidation, and I am going to be talking about how we do it at Amedia, one of Norways largest online media houses.
 We use [Varnish](http://www.varnish-cache.org/) [[3]](#3) for all our caching needs and the implementation is kind of tightly coupled to that.
 But the _principles_ should be useful across other technologies.
-The central point is providing enough information in your cache objects, to be able to flush what you need when you need it.
+The central point is providing enough information in your cache objects, to be able to flush what you need, when you need it.

 ## Setup

 The server setup which acts as a background for all this, is a fairly complex one.
-Amedia runs the digital parts of 79 small and large newspapers in Norway.
+Amedia runs the digital parts of 79 (give or take) small and large newspapers in Norway.
 This means 151 app servers (excluding the CMS servers, which are 246 instances alone) of which 39 are running Varnish instances with differing configurations.
 These are physical or virtual machines running multiple apps, spread across 10 different environments and 3 data centers.
 This system has roughly 6.5M page views daily (in prod) and the sustained throughput of the front varnishes during the day is about 45 Mbps of traffic (each) and combined bandwith usage is around 800Mb/s in the daytime.

 Every piece of data, except app <-> database communication, runs over HTTP and through Varnish caches.
-There is caching in every step of the architecture and it follows that we need to finely tune the cache times, the cache headers and the tools to invalidate on a course or fine grained level.
+There is caching in every step of the architecture and it follows that we need to finely tune the cache times, the cache headers and the tools to invalidate on a coarse or fine grained level.

 Also, the main use of cache invalidation is journalist writing and updating articles (and other content created by internal users in a similar way) and we, devopsers and developers flushing cache more or less manually by deploying apps, fixing bugs and generally sorting through all the weirdness we can experience in our stack.